-Google pulls AI ad that irked some Olympics viewers
+Google Pulls AI Ad That Irked Some Olympics Viewers

-Google confirmed Friday that it had pulled an ad for its Gemini artificial intelligence after it landed flat with some olympics viewers.
+SAN FRANCISCO - Google confirmed on Friday that it had pulled an ad for its Gemini artificial intelligence after it landed flat with some olympics viewers.

 However, some viewers bashed the ad as promoting the notion that parents should coax their children to rely on AI rather than learn to express themselves.